pinterest/PINFuture/README.md

 ### Handling values

-To access the final value of a Future, you register `success` and `failure` callbacks.
-If you only want to know when a future completes (and not the specific value or error), then register a `complete` callback.
+To access the final value of a Future, register `success` and `failure` callbacks.
+If you only want to know when a Future completes (and not the specific value or error), register a `complete` callback.

 - Callbacks will be *dispatched* in the order that they are registered.
-However, depending on your specified `executor`, the blocks might actually *execute* in a different order or even concurrently.
+However, depending on your specified `executor`, the blocks might  *execute* in a different order or even execute concurrently.
 - It is not safe to add another callback from within a callback of the same Future.

 ### Threading model ###

 When you register a callback, there is a required `executor:` parameter.
-The `executor` determines where and when a callback will be executed.
+The `executor` determines where and when a callback block will be executed.

-#### Common PINExecutors
+#### Common values for `executor:`
-- `[PINExecutor mainQueue]` Executes a callback block on the Main GCD queue
+- `[PINExecutor mainQueue]` Executes a block on the Main GCD queue.
-- `[PINExecutor background]` Executes a callback block from a background pool of threads.
+- `[PINExecutor background]` Executes a block from a background pool of threads.
+If multiple callback blocks are attached, it's possible the blocks will execute concurrently.

 A good rule of thumb: Always use `[PINExecutor background]` unless your block specifically needs to be executed from the Main thread (e.g. because it's touching UIKit).